akarpisz/RDio/README.md

 I'm developing this primarily for my own use, to use while jogging, and to challenge myself as a developer.
 I'm sure there are applications currently available that do the exact same thing I'm trying to accomplish.
 But nothing's better than doing it yourself.

+To be added:
+-User's current distance ran, continuously updated;
+-Mapping feature allowing user to have a live view of the route they've run.
+-Weather projections for time the user plans to run.
+Further down the line:
+-Storage of the user's past running distances, and their routes (if they differ).
+-Ability to share distances and routes on social media.

 If you have any suggestions or advice, open an issue in this repo.